erictompkins/page-shots/README.md

 You can specify a file name for the screenshot.
 The file name can be just the name without the extension, or if can include the "jpg" or "png" extension.
 If the file name does not have an extension or it doesn't match either "jpg" or "png" extension then the correct extension based on the `type` argument will be used.

+If the file name does have an extension and the extension is `jpg` or `png`, then that will always override the file type.
+The file type will be set to match the extension.

+The file name can include a directory path.
+For example: `screenshots/shot-{stub}-{width}.jpg`.
+If it does then the full path set by the file name will be appended to the directory setting value if that was specified.

 Dynamic file names
 -----------------